tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 </aside>

-This specification updates the "Recommended" column in TLS registriests define a third value "D" for items that are discouraged.
+This specification updates the "Recommended" column in TLS registries to define a third value "D" for items that are discouraged.

 # Terminology